LAGUNA DESIGN / SCIENCE PHOTO LIBRARY LAGUNA DESIGN / SCIENCE PHOTO LIBRARY

-Haemagglutinin viral surface protein, molecular model.
-Haemagglutinin is found on the surface of many bacteria and viruses, notably the influenza virus.
-Its function is to bind to the surface of its target cell and allow the viral genes into the cell, where replication occurs.
+Haemagglutinin viral surface protein.
+Molecular models showing three views of the structure of haemagglutinin, a surface protein from the influenza virus.
 The protein is composed of three identical sub-units, which have a bulbous head borne on a long stalk.
 The colours of this molecule show the sub-units, and the head region of each sub-unit has been coloured differently to the stalk.
+Haemagglutinin's function is to bind to the surface of its target cell and allow the viral genes into the cell, where replication occurs.
 There are 16 different types of haemagglutinin known, numbered 1-16.
-H1, H2 and H3 are found in human flu viruses, the rest mainly affect birds, although the H5N1 strain of flu has killed dozens of humans.
+H1, H2 and H3 are found in human flu viruses, the rest mainly affect birds.

 Model release not required.
 Property release not required.